Medicare Reimbursement for SCODI of the Anterior Segment (Optovue)

 A In general, this and all diagnostic tests are reimbursed when medically indicated.
 Clear documentation of the reason for testing is always required.
 Too-frequent testing can garner unwanted attention from Medicare and other third party payers.

-Medicare utilization rates for claims paid in 2015 show that SCODI-A was performed in conjunction with about 0.1% of all exams by ophthalmologists.
-That is, for every 1,000 exams performed on Medicare beneficiaries, Medicare paid for this service 1 time.
+Medicare utilization rates for claims paid in 2018 show that SCODI-A was performed in conjunction with about 0.2% of all exams by ophthalmologists.
+That is, for every 1,000 exams performed on Medicare beneficiaries, Medicare paid for this service 2 times.
 The frequency is similar for optometrists.

 Q If coverage of SCODI-A is unlikely or uncertain, how should we proceed?